Through The Fibro Fog

 Muddling is when you press against ginger, herbs or other ingredients so they release their juices or aromatics.

-two glasses of apple ginger mocktail with apples in the background.
+two glasses of apple juice mocktail with apples in the background.

 🍹 More mocktails and fun drinks